Photographic filter: Contrast enhancement

+Special effects

 Cross

 A cross screen filter, also known as a star filter, creates a star pattern, in which lines radiate outward from bright objects.
 The star pattern is generated by a very fine diffraction grating embedded in the filter, or sometimes by the use of prisms in the filter.
 The number of stars varies by the construction of the filter, as does the number of points each star has.
+The pattern of the diffraction grating can affect the shape of the resulting highlights as well.